 Revenue is the receipt of money, or the inflow of economic benefits, due to past events of the firm.
 As a result of the development of conceptual frameworks, how we define revenue has been changing.
 However, the accounting entries for revenue has remained pretty much the same, even with the change in definition.

 In the machinery rental business, a firm would record as income money it receives to rent out of its equipment to customers.
 Other firms may receive income from selling books, earning commissions or interest earned on money lent out.

-Revenue is the result of the capital invested into the firm by its owners, expenses incurred, assets employed and any debts incurred in the normal course of business.
+Revenue is the result of the capital invested into the firm by its owners, expenses incurred, assets employed, and any debts incurred in the normal course of business.

 Accounting Entries and the Accounting Equation

-The accounting equation provides us with an excellent tool to help show how revenue impacts on the firm through the double-entry accounting system.
-Very briefly, the accounting equation helps us understand the six ways in which money flows into and out of a business.
+The accounting equation provides us with an excellent tool to help show how revenue impacts the firm through the double-entry accounting system.
+Very briefly, the accounting equation helps us understand the six ways in which money flows into and out of business.

 ABC Ltd would then make the following accounting entry: